shadowspawn/forest-arborist/docs/dev-notes.md

 Version Plan

-- Use different versions on master (published) and develop (linked work in progress).
+- Use different versions on main (published) and develop (linked work in progress).
-- Tag version on master to match the published version.
+- Tag version on main to match the published version.
 - Do not tag version on develop since changes.
 Use prerelease on develop.
 - See release command, which follows `np` style steps to prepare and check and release a version to npm and github.